Spontaneous CP Violation and Flavor Changing Neutral Currents in Minimal SO(10): Phenomenology

-FCNC can not be completely eliminated, but they do not necessarily exceed the experimental limits.
-Let's start with all $\mathcal{C}_{FF'}\sim o(1)$ as a benchmark.
-The neutral Bs meson mixing induced by $Y_D$ is clearly too large.
-Consequently, $\mathcal{C}_{DU}$ must be suppressed by about:
+FCNC cannot be completely eliminated, but they do not necessarily exceed the experimental limits.
+Let us start with all $\mathcal{C}_{FF'}\sim o(1)$ as a benchmark.
+The neutral $B_s$ meson mixing induced by $Y_D$ is clearly too large.
+Consequently, $\mathcal{C}_{DU}$ must be suppressed by about